Hong Kong Seal Stone Museum

 The Hong Kong Seal Stone Museum is about 100 feet away from the Hong Kong Museum of Tea Ware.

 I never noticed this museum until the security guard in the Hong Kong Museum of Tea Ware mentioned it.
-It is on the second floor of the tea house .
+It is on the second floor of the tea house which is a vegetarian restaurant.

 Although the size of the museum is very tiny, the collections of the seal stones are just marvelous.